-Prerequisites: Geol 101 or concurrent enrollment 3 hours lab weekly or an 8 week lab at 3 hours per week with fourday field trip trips are required.
-(2) Transfer credit: UC, CSU
+Prerequisites: Geol 101 or concurrent enrollment 3 hours lab weekly or an 8 week lab at 3 hours per week with fourday field trip

 Introduction to study of geologic and topographic map reading and analysis; also, study of subsurface techniques utilized in determining subsurface structure as well as evolution of present-day landscape.
-Rock-forming mineral identification and rock identification are stressed.
-Field
+Rock forming mineral identification and rock identification are stressed.
+Field trips are required.
+(2)